camiloribeiro/cucumber-gradle-parallel/README.md

 In this example you will find:

-    - 9 Feature files being running simultaneously in different threads and different jvms
+    - 9 Feature files running simultaneously in different threads and different jvms
     - A cucumber report being generated on top of all results at the end of the test

 The current example run over 47 seconds of testing in a bit more than 5 seconds.
 It also generates a report in another couple of seconds.